munthakiim/show-updates/README.md

-# show. updates 🎬
+show. updates 🎬

-welcome to the official repository for show. updates releases.
+welcome to the official repository for show. updates releases. btw, this is a desktop only app, so no mobile versions here.

 man, look. the auto-update feature is currently tweaking and not working, so you gotta come back here every once a while to grab the latest version manually if you want the new stuff. i hope you guys enjoy the app though!